Candidate Profile

 Marco has a Ph.D. in international relations from MIT and worked at NATO Headquarters for many years.
 He wrote a book on nuclear weapons in Europe.
 He will address the role of the two main multilateral entities that play a role in European current affairs.

-Talk 1 – Elusive "ever closer union": the European Union from the ashes of World War II to Brexit
+Elusive "ever closer union": the European Union from the ashes of World War II to Brexit

 The early fifties of the XX century was a rather dark age in Europe.
 Devastated by the war, the continent was split in half by the “Iron Curtain” and threatened with Soviet invasion.
 Six nations decided to pool some of their resources together, notably steel and coal, to avoid fighting over them yet again in the future.
-Since then, the European Union has grown into a complex organization of 28 member states.
+Since then, the European Union has grown into a complex organization of 27 member states.

-Talk 2 – NATO during the Cold War: the Good, the Bad and the Nukes
+NATO during the Cold War: the Good, the Bad and the Nukes

 NATO was formed to defend democracy in Europe and did so without ever firing a shot, hence the "Cold War".
 As NATO’s first head put it in a paper that was declassified much later, it was meant to keep “the Americans in, the Russians out and the Germans down”.

-Talk 3 – NATO after the Fall of the Berlin Wall: Resurgent or Redundant?
+NATO after the Fall of the Berlin Wall: Resurgent or Redundant?

 NATO’s military only went into action after the USSR had faded into history.
 Unexpectedly, it was the USA, on 9/11, that first invoked Article 5, the mutual defense clause of the treaty.
 Today more and more countries have joined the club while many question the rationale for its continuing existence.

-Talk 5 – Haves and Have-Nots: who belongs to the nuclear club?
+Nuclear weapons 2 - Haves and Have-Nots: who belongs to the nuclear club?

 Besides the Americans and the Soviets/Russians, several other nations built or tried to build a nuclear weapon arsenal.
 France, the UK, and China built them in the 1960s.
 This talk will address the history of nuclear weapons in India, Pakistan, Israel, North Korea, and the former republics that constituted the Soviet Union.
 It will also discuss how many other countries either gave up their nuclear arsenal (South Africa) or decided never to build one in the first place.

-Talk 8 – Russia's war in Ukraine: why, how and what next
+Russia's war in Ukraine: why, how and what next

 While working at NATO I was the official in charge of Ukraine.
 I wrote the NATO-Ukraine Charter in 1997 and led many teams of NATO negotiators to Ukraine as well as Russia.
 I also visited Crimea and met with political and military leaders.
 I continued to follow Ukrainian affairs later on and could explain how we got to the current situation, what are the options on the table and the possible way forward.

-Talk 9 – First on top of the world: Amundsen and the polar expedition of the Norge airship
+First on top of the world: Amundsen and the polar expedition of the Norge airship

 Legendary Norwegian explorer Roald Amundsen organized the first expedition credited with undisputedly reaching the geographical North Pole, in 1926.
 He used an Italian airship and American money to make history, side by side with his friend and competitor, aeronautical pioneer Umberto Nobile.

-Talk 10 – Tragedy at the North Pole: Umberto Nobile and Italia airship expedition
+Tragedy at the North Pole: Umberto Nobile and Italia airship expedition

 Not content after his overflight of the North Pole on the Norge, in 1928 Nobile organized another expedition with ambitious goals in mind: map millions of square kilometers of the Arctic and land an Italian-only crew at the Pole, thus beating his now rival Amundsen.
 But after they reached the Pole disaster struck and the airship crashed.
 The race to save the men was a moving story of cooperation involving many countries, including the Soviet Union, and ended with the ultimate sacrifice of Amundsen himself.

-Talk 11 – Wars without battles: past and present of sanctions in international relations
+Wars without battles: past and present of sanctions in international relations

 Sanctions have been used by states since antiquity to pressure adversaries to change their behavior.
 Economic restrictions of various kinds have been seen as preferable to fighting a war to achieve foreign policy objectives.
 Boycotts have been adopted to prevent an opponent from selling its exports, and embargoes to block its purchases of needed goods.
 Assets have been frozen to prevent their use by a hostile power.
 Have these measures been successful in achieving their goals?
 Who actually bears the burden of sanctions?
 What countries are imposing sanctions today and for what purposes?

-Talk 12 – Is India the next superpower?
+Is India the next superpower?

 While most of the world's attention is focussed on China, India may be the place to watch over the next decades.
 It now has a larger and younger population than China, its economy is growing faster and it has friendlier relations with the west.
-Long an information technology leader, it has now become the host mf major manufacturing businesses that look to diversify their dependence on Chinese factories.
+Long an information technology leader, it has now become the host of major manufacturing businesses that look to diversify their dependence on Chinese factories.
 It has also developed its nuclear weapons arsenal and it is making its presence heard on the global scene.

 DESTINATIONS - 10+ TALKS